justinamiller/EnterpriseArchitecture/README.md

 # Enterprise Architecture
 A blueprint for the optimal and target-conformant placement of resources in the IT environment for the ultimate support of the business function.

+ * Connects the business & IT strategy
+ * Drives change
- * Affects all development of the company.
+ * Affects all development of the company
- * Works with high-level abstractions of the created systems.
+ * Works with high-level abstractions of the created systems
- * Provides technical communications throughout the company.
+ * Provides technical communications throughout the company
- * Does not interact with the code.
+ * Design internet scale systems
- * Focuses on the business component.
+ * Focuses on the business component
+ * Conquer complexity
- * Has a broad technological horizon.
+ * Has a broad technological horizon
- * Owns several domains.
+ * Owns several domains
+ * Explains and demystify
+ * Remove Friction

 # Reverse Engineering the Organization
 |   | Cost Center | Asset | Partner | Enabler |